Nicholas55555/Zim-Assistant-Gui/README.md

-Check out Zim-Manager GUI its significantly more feature-rich
+Check out Zim-Manager GUI it's significantly more feature-rich

 # Zim-Assistant Gui
 Multi-platform easy-to-use assistant for working with Zim files.
 Can be used to create Zim files, extract full or selected content of Zim files (using Zimply), Get titles/urls in Zim files and view content of Zim files.
 Works on Windows, macOS and Linux.